-The simulated AMOC is much stronger than the pre-industrial run (Sect.
-3.3), suggesting a substantial role in the North Atlantic warming during the Pliocene.
+Atlantic warming during the Pliocene.
 Figure 6h shows northward heat transport due to the Atlantic Ocean.
-In contrast to divergent responses among the PlioMIP1 models (Z.-S. Zhang et al., 2013), northward heat transport is enhanced substantially over the Northern Hemisphere (EQ-60° N).
+In contrast to

+- 5 divergent responses among the PlioMIP1 models (Z.-S. Zhang et al., 2013), northward heat transport is enhanced substantially over the Northern Hemisphere (EQ-60° N).
 The enhanced heat transport is dominated by the OVL effect, consistent with the stronger AMOC found in the OVL (Fig. 10c).
 The stronger AMOC is also consistent with the substantial meridional SST gradient over the Atlantic (Fig. 5e), contributed by OVL and CO2 (Fig. 5g, f).
-The enhanced mid-to-high-

-- 5 latitude warming is supported qualitatively by proxy-based SST reconstruction (Sect.
-5).
-The anomalous mid-to-high-latitude warming in the PlioMIP2 run is forced by the altered boundary conditions (Sect.
+The enhanced mid-to-high-latitude warming is supported qualitatively by proxy-based SST reconstruction (Sect.
+5). - 10 The anomalous mid-to-high-latitude warming in the PlioMIP2 run is forced by the altered boundary conditions (Sect.
 2.2) and is amplified/dampened by climate feedbacks and anomalous heat transports.
-As shown above, the impacts of CO2 forcing and the Greenland ice sheet are relatively limited (Figs. 5d, 6a, b), suggesting the importance of OVL in the mid-to-high-latitude warming including the North Atlantic and the eastern North Pacific (Fig. 5g).
-Note that Sum overestimates the - 10 sea ice reduction and surface warming over the Northern Hemisphere high latitude simulated in All (Fig. 6a, b, f).
-In response to the strong external forcing including CO2 and OVL, sea ice concentration can be 0 % at the edge of sea ice cover in the control climate (Howell et al., 2015).
-The limited sea ice concentration in the pre-industrial run is one of the possible reasons for the nonlinear relationship between forcing and sea ice reduction.
-Further analyses of relative contributions and inter-model consistency of cloud and surface albedo, longwave radiation, meridional heat transport due to atmosphere and - 15 individual ocean basins by using PlioMIP2 multi models may contribute to improve understanding of the physical mechanisms responsible for the Pliocene polar amplification.
+As shown above, the impacts of CO2 forcing and the Greenland ice sheet are limited (Figs. 5d, 6a, b), suggesting the importance of OVL in the mid-to-high-latitude warming including the North Atlantic and the eastern North Pacific (Fig. 5g).
+In addition to the enhanced northward heat transport due to the AMOC (Figs. 6h, 10c), OVL effect induces the anomalous atmospheric heat transport (Fig. 6g) via - 15 changing atmospheric circulations (e.g. the Hadley circulation and eddy transport).
+The decreased surface albedo due to the northward shift of boreal forest in the Arctic region (60°N-80°N; Figs. 1, 6e, 7c) is an important external forcing due to OVL.
+In addition to the imposed albedo change, snow and sea ice albedo feedback also contributes to the predominant polar amplification (Figs. 5, 6a, b, e, f, 7).
+Note that Sum overestimates the sea ice reduction and surface warming simulated in All, indicating an importance of the nonlinear Residual term (Fig. 6a, b, f).
+Further analyses of relative contributions and inter- - 20 model consistency of cloud and surface albedo, longwave radiation, meridional heat transport (Hill et al., 2014) due to atmosphere and individual ocean basins by using PlioMIP2 multi models may contribute to improve understanding of the physical mechanisms responsible for the Pliocene polar amplification.